thunder-project/thunder-docs/markdown/spark.md

 Thunder does not provide explicit utilities for starting or managing a Spark cluster.
 Instead, please consult the official [Spark documentation](http://spark-project.org/docs/latest/) for installation, either on a local machine (for multiprocessing) or on a cluster.
 For deploying Spark on an Amazon EC2 cluster we recommend the command line tool [`flintrock`](https://github.com/nchammas/flintrock), and for Google Compute Engine we recommend [`spark-gce`](https://github.com/broxtronix/spark-gce).

 Once you have a Spark cluster running, how can you use it with Thunder?
-First, install `thunder` and any additional modules you want by running
+First, install Thunder and any additional modules you want by running

 ```
 pip install thunder-python